cap-java/cds-feature-attachments/README.md

 Only attachments with the status `Clean` are accessible.
 Attachments with all other status codes are not accessible.

+If the malware scanner is available but during the request to the scanner an error occurs the status of the attachment is set to:

+- `Failed`

 ### Error Messages

 If attachments are uploaded but not scanned by a malware scanner (if a scanner is available) or are marked as infected